0xbadc0ffe/Game-of-LAIFE/README.md

 ## `Project`

 The first aim of this project is to create a simple example to explain Convolutional Neural Networks.
-The other goals are settled to experiment with an entropy approach to the learning of this game's rules and similar ones.
+The other goals are settled to experiment with an entropy approach to the AI learning of this game's rules and similar ones.

 ## Step 1 [✓]